-It wasn't a comedy.
+It wasn't a comedy, six hundred and eighteen people died in that film.
+Not a comedy.

 I'd be honored to have your autograph.
 Could you make it to 'my true love, Donna, love Wayne Mackey.'

 He takes out the pen, signs her ticket stub and hands it back to her, making sure that no one sees him do it.